umairishaq/aws-container-devsecops-workshop/docs/04-testing.md

 Since the build fails the vulnerability analysis stage we need to fix the issue with so that the image does not contain any **"High"** rated vulnerabilitiy.

-1. Click on the **Security Hub** link in the Pull Request feedback.
+1. Go to the <a href="https://us-east-2.console.aws.amazon.com/securityhub/" target="_blank">Security Hub</a> console.

 2. Click **Findings** in the left navigation